xnen/AIRTimerResolution_ANE/README.md

 # AIRTimerResolution_ANE
-Quick extension workaround for Adobe AIR's frame pacing issue regarding NtTimerResolution, affecting SWF versions above `swf-version=37`.
+Quick extension workaround for Adobe AIR's frame pacing issue regarding NtTimerResolution.
 The AIR window TimerResolution appears to have a direct affect on additional delays found in 'Waiting for Next Frame'.

+SWF versions above 37 appear to not properly set the NtTimerResolution to 1.0 ms, and this extension aims to give control to that

 ## NOTE That this extension has not been widely tested